aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Attālums līdz apbūvei, vidējais analīzes šūnā (1 ha)

-**Procedure:** Derived from [Landscape classification](#Ch05.03) with class 500 reclassified as 1 and others as 0.
-Processed with `egvtools::distance2egv()`.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
+**Procedure:** Derived from [Landscape classification](#Ch05.03), with class 500 reclassified as 1 and others as 0.
+Processed using `egvtools::distance2egv()`.
+To prevent potential data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
 Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.